SARAH GREENALL YOGA - LIVE WELL. AGE WELL.

 Connection through chanting

-Chanting is a wonderful way to reconnect to your true essence, one of heart-felt joy, peace and calm.
+Chanting is a wonderful way to reconnect to your true essence and to a place of heart-felt joy, peace and calm.
 This is the yoga of sound - meditation with music.
-No experience or good quality of voice required - if we can chat, we can chant!!
+No experience or singing ability needed - if we can chat, we can chant!!
 So please come chant with Sabinat and discover your healing voice, which can be an amazing gateway for creating calm and grounded-ness in a world that can feel anything but that.
 All voices welcome here - nothing to lose but the blues!
 Our evening practice will end with tea and time to chat, so no rush to head off.

 Each Kirtan evening is an invitation to: